 The second step is to manage your plan diligently using a systematic approach to risk assessment and your investment time horizon.
 A diversified portfolio that is allocated across numerous market sectors is likely to be less volatile and provide a more dependable rate of return than whatever default option your employer has chosen for your plan.
 Work with a qualified financial advisor on developing a strategy for your unique situation.
 The strategy should include a review and re-balancing of the portfolio of investment funds, at regular intervals.

 Company Stock Is An Important Part Of Your Portfolio

 After all, when your company’s stock rises, employee stock options provide you with upside leverage far beyond that of most other investments.
-Even a single grant can grow to become a significant part of your wealth.
-Restricted stock can provide tax-favored capital appreciation (if you make a Section 83(b) election3 at grant), and perhaps dividends, and it is certain to have some value at vesting, unless your company’s stock drops to zero.
+Though rare, a single grant can grow to become a significant part of your wealth.
+Restricted stock can provide tax-favored capital appreciation (if you make a Section 83(b) election at grant), and perhaps dividends, and it is certain to have some value at vesting, unless your company’s stock drops to zero.

 Know how much you are concentrated in your company’s stock.

 Get out all your benefit statements.
 These include the statement from the brokerage firm or transfer agent that may administer your employee stock option, restricted stock, and/or employee stock purchase plan.
 These also include your 401(k) statement, which may be with another firm.
 If you are holding company stock in a personal brokerage account, including retirement accounts such as IRAs, get that out too.
 Add up the value of all the company stock from all these sources.
 Keep track of the number.